 "I think the art scene is definitely growing.
 It's expanding faster than any of us probably expected. ...
-I believe we're definitely going to see the new Spike Lees and Spielbergs come out of this." - Filmmaker The participants' commitment to St. Louis is also evident in other ways.
+I believe we're definitely going to see the new Spike Lees and Spielbergs come out of this."

+- Filmmaker

+The participants' commitment to St. Louis is also evident in other ways.
 Seventy-three percent of all survey respondents voted in this year's local elections.
 (Ninety-three percent voted in the most recent federal election.)
 Forty-four percent either agree or strongly agree that they are "very involved in the civic life of [their] community," and of the respondents aged 35 to 54, 45% are raising families in St. Louis.
-Figure 21: Assessment of St. Louis as Location of Creative Practice To what extent do you agree or disagree with the following statements?
-(Average score on a scale from 1 to 5) Strongly Disagree Strongly Agree 3.50 St. Louis is a great place for artists and creatives to live and work 3.64 The costs of living in St. Louis are affordable for me 3.57 There's a strong sense of community among people doing my creative practice in St. Louis 3.25 I feel nurtured and supported by the community of artists and creatives in St. Louis

-3.0
+Figure 21: Assessment of St. Louis as Location of Creative Practice (Scale of 1-5, Strongly Disagree to Strongly Agree)

+"St. Louis is a great place for artists and creatives to live and work"

+"The costs of living in St. Louis are affordable for me"

+"There's a strong sense of community among people doing my creative practice in St. Louis"

+"I feel nurtured and supported by the community of artists and creatives in St. Louis"

-Demand for arts, culture, and other creative works is sufficient to sustain creatives in St. Louis
+"Demand for arts, culture, and other creative works is sufficient to sustain creatives in St. Louis

 IMPLICATIONS